o7g8/aws-cdk-dotnet-microservice/README.md

 We follow the best practices _Infrastructure code and application code lives in the same package_ as described in <https://aws.amazon.com/blogs/devops/best-practices-for-developing-cloud-applications-with-aws-cdk/> and keep IaC (CDK) and application (Lambda) code in the same repository.

+In the `Test Explorer` you can run the UT provided for the Lambda function.

 To see the Lambda handler name right-click on the `SavePolicy` project and choose `Publish tpo AWS Lambda..` - you will see the `Handler` in the bottom of the dialog.

 Write the CDK code instantiating a SQS queue, SSM Parameter, a Lambda saving policies and a DynamoDB table.